 Hot Topic has stores in the US and in Canada.

 Hot Topicis a mall- and web-based specialty retailer operating the Hot Topic and Torrid concepts.
 Hot Topic offers music/pop culture licensed and influenced apparel and accessories.
 Torrid retails on-trend fashion apparel, lingerie, and accessories for the young, voluptuous woman who wears size 12 and up.

 In its last year as a public company, Hot Topic's net sales increased 6%, to $741.7 million, in fiscal 2013 (ended January).
 The gain reversed several years of falling sales and profits.
 Driving the sales gain were increases from new Torrid and Hot Topic shops, as well as same-store sales gains at each, and the inclusion of an extra week in fiscal 2013 versus 2012.

 After several years of shrinking its retail footprint, the company plans to begin aggressively growing its stronger-performing Torrid chain in fiscal 2013.
 About 50 new Torrid opened over the course of the year, while its larger sister-chain Hot Topic will continue to shrink by about a dozen locations.
 Torrid fills a niche not covered by many other plus-size apparel retailers, offering pop culture-inspired fashion forward apparel and accessories for larger girls and young women.
 The relative lack to head-to-head competition helps to explain Torrid's better performance compared with Hot Topic, which trades in a more crowded market.
-The company is looking to Lisa Harper -- its new CEO who joined the company in 2011-- and other recent hires to reverse its long sales slump.
-Their strategy is to return the Hot Topic brand to its "edgy, dark and sexy core," while upping the fashion quotient at Torrid.
+The company is looking to CEO Lisa Harper (who joined the company in 2011) and other recent hires to reverse its long sales slump.
+Its strategy is to return the Hot Topic brand to its "edgy, dark and sexy core," while upping the fashion quotient at Torrid.